alandaux/alandaux.github.io/musings/open-source.md

 values of open source GIScience.
 For example, although the MIT license requires use of its code to also follow the guidelines of the MIT license, there are not rules on providing credit to previous programmers or contributors.
-Because Middlebury has requirements for giving students letter grades, which are often derived in some way from class participation, including rules in our class where we give credit where credit is due is more in line with how grading at Middlebury usually works.
+Because Middlebury has requirements for giving students letter grades often based on class participating, we should give credit where credit is due.
 GitHub makes it easy to add collaborators to code, or to potentially assign ourselves to any "issues" that we have worked on to keep track of who has worked on what.
 In this way, we would be following the values of the open source GIScience movement, but would also remain in